Genaker/TerraformMagentoCloud/README.md

 Leverage your own AWS Account dramatically to reduce your monthly spend instead of paying an expensive managed hosting provider (PaaS, SaaS).

 This Script can be used with any eCommerce/Web Paltform WordPress, WooCommerce, Drupal, Shopware 6, Shopify APP, VueStorefront, Silyus, Oddo, ORO not just with MAgento.
 It has name Magento because it was designed for Magento at firs.
 But I know projects they use it to run Enterparaci Java applications with auto scaling.
+How to setup  software into the cloud you cen read about this below.

 ## Enterprise Support/Installation/Development Package available.
 Several Magento development Agencies select this custom cloud solution for their clients and they are willing to provide services for businesses based on this Open Source project.